 Ensure you have at least one node running

 Customize to your likings

 Click on the links in the navigation to see all your pages.
-Now can now easily be able to modify this example site to create your website: just edit the stylesheets and templates to fit your design.
+Now can easily modify this example site to create your website: edit the stylesheets and templates to fit your design.